 If you’re looking for a Solar 101 dummy’s guide to solar energy, you’ve come to the right place.
+Going solar is a great way to save money on electricity costs and reduce your carbon footprint.
 This guide is to provide an overview for everyone who is considering going solar; it covers everything that you need to know when investing in solar power.

 Otherwise, here is what you should know before you get quotes for your solar power system:

 Solar power is the ability to convert energy from the sun into usable electricity.
 Sunlight is either directly harnessed as thermal energy (heat) or through the use of photovoltaic cells in solar panels and transparent photovoltaic glass.